 You’re ready to get that job, take on financial responsibility, and start building up your credit score.
 Paying off your student loans might be one of the best ways to do just that – a benefit you won’t be able to get with loan forgiveness.

-Here’s a closer look at what, exactly, people mean when they talk about “loan forgiveness,” as well as a few alternatives that might be even more beneficial to building healthy financial habits.
+Here’s a closer look at what, exactly, people mean when they talk about “loan forgiveness,” as well as a few alternatives that might be beneficial to building healthy financial habits.

 Can a Private Student Loan Be Forgiven?

 Simply put, the answer is no. The only time a private student loan can be forgiven is if the borrower becomes disabled or deceased.
-But before you get discouraged, forgiving your loans isn’t the only option for you or your credit score.
-Fortunately, there are 4 helpful options to keep you on track and help build financial responsibility:
+But before you get discouraged, there are 4 helpful options to keep you on track and help build financial responsibility:

 Private student loan lenders sometimes have programs available for borrowers who are enduring financial hardships.
-The best thing you can do is to contact your lender to see what private student loan repayment alternatives are available to you.
-These can include pausing your payments, modifying your loan, or investigating consolidation.
+The best thing you can do is to contact your private student loan servicer to see what private student loan repayment alternatives are available to you.
+These can include pausing your payments or modifying your loan.

 2. Deferment or Forbearance Options